min69u/Reforestation/README.md

-## As I suspected, someone has been adding soil to my garden.
-The plot thickens.
+## I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.